UsernameFodder/pmdsky-debug/docs/using-debug-info.md

        ![Create New Script](images/ghidra-create-new-script.png)

 4. Search for the "import_symbols_json.py" script you just added and run it.
 When you run the script, it will open a file picker window.
-Run the import script on each of the `.json` files in the `pmdsky-debug` archive (pick the version subdirectory that matches your ROM) that correspond to a binary you've loaded into the Ghidra program.
+Run the import script on each of the `.json` files in the `pmdsky-debug` archive that correspond to a binary you've loaded into the Ghidra program (pick the version subdirectory that matches your ROM). **Do _not_ blanket-load every single file**, as this will cause incorrect symbols to be applied (due to [overlays](overlays.md)), which is difficult to correct later.
 5. You should now see symbol names and descriptions in the code listing and the decompiler:

    ![Symbol names and descriptions in Ghidra](images/ghidra-symbols-with-descriptions.png)